polomoshnov/ai-generated-photo-gallery/README.md

 > [!NOTE]
 > This is an AI generated app that I asked to create in order to demonstrate the programming capabilities of the AI-powered chat feature of Microsoft Bing.
-The whole conversion is provided in the "Conversation with AI.pdf" file included in this repo.
-The outcome of this conversion is presented in this repo with minor tweaks to the directory structure and the addition of `checkIfPathExists` in the server.js to make the app work properly.
-The conversion happened on January 13, 2024.
+The whole conversation is provided in the "Conversation with AI.pdf" file included in this repo.
+The outcome of this conversation is presented in this repo with minor tweaks to the directory structure and the addition of `checkIfPathExists` in the server.js to make the app work properly.
+The conversation happened on January 13, 2024.

 # Photo Gallery